 - Liaison & Student Communication: Sponsors will be asked to assign a liaison to be the primary point of contact for communications with the students.
 This person will provide technical and strategic guidance as needed to ensure that the project remains on course.
 For the on-campus practicum, we recommend scheduling weekly calls with the team initially and then possibly reducing the frequency to bi-weekly.
 For the on-line practicum, we recommend scheduling virtual office hours and establishing a dynamic communication channel, such as Slack or Teams, where student questions can be answered by a designated liaison.

 Meetings & Deliverables:

-- We ask all sponsors host a kick-off meeting for the students during the first week of the semester.
-This meeting can be on-campus, at your office or virtual
+- We ask all sponsors to host a kick-off meeting for the students during the first week of the semester.
+This meeting can be on-campus, at your office or virtual.

 - We recommend that you develop a timeline of deliverables/milestones to keep the team on track throughout the semester.

-- Approximately halfway through the semester, students will be required to submit a progress report to the MS Analytics program.
+- Midway through the semester, students will be required to submit a progress report to the MS Analytics program.
 You may also ask them to submit a progress report and/or present to your team at this time.